etiennechabert/kolibree_backend_test/README.md

 { "email" : "mail@mail.com", "password" : "mon_pass" }

 * Retrieve user (api/users/retrieve [POST])
-    * Simply copy past the response of the previous action to get your token
+    * Simply copy past the response of the previous action, this is your token (1H validity)

 # Additionnal details about authentication

 To handle the expiration of the token : The token is a separate model, with a 1-N relation with the user (1 User - N Tokens).
 When the user authenticate if we are not able to found an active token (mean still valid) we create a new one.
 On the creation we attribute a datetime to the token.
-By this way we know when the token expirate.
+By this way we know when the token expirate (1 hour latter).

 The advantage of using a separate table for the token is to keep traces of all the authentication of the user (we may imagine tracking IP, bad authentication and so on).

 A 'sexy' by heavy authentication system to avoid entering password : During the registration step of a User, the server generate a private / public key.
 The public key is shared with the User, we could then imagine fully encrypted exchange between server and client.
 No need to ask a password to the client, all requests will be impossible to read without the appropriate key.
 The password is only required to get / generate a new key (if necessary).

-This solution is a bit overkill, but I like it ;)